CryUshio/skryu-timeline/README.md

 ### action

-Add action to process.
+Add action to timeline.
 An action will block the timeline until you call a `trigger` function.

 ```
 new Timeline().action(option);